gidven/saxo-openapi-guide/docs/basics/fundamental-programming-concepts/websocket-streaming.md

 ## Decoding Data Messages

-The client application is expected to decode the byte layout of each individual messages, which follows the below pattern:
+The client application is expected to decode the byte layout of each individual message, which follows the below pattern:

 | Byte index     | Size (bytes) | Description | Example value |
 |----------------|--------------|-------------|---------------|